amillard/tax_myPHAGE/README.md

 	                        Maximum number of threads that will be used

 	  -i IN_FASTA, --input IN_FASTA
-	                        Path to an input fasta file
+	                        Path to an input fasta file or multiple input files eg *fasta or genome1.fna genome2.fa
+							or a directory with fasta files in -i my_genome_dir or mix of a directory and files -i my_genome_dir genome1.fna Will recognise *fasta *fna *fsa *fa and gz of these files DO NOT USE -p option when specifying multiple files.
+All output will have that prefix!

 	  -d DIST, --distance DIST